CoooolBreeze/CoooolBreeze/README.md

 <br><br>

 > [!NOTE]
-> I'd love to work with people who are passionate about helping others regain control over their health and happiness, and being able to use AI and tech will have a huge impact on achieving that.
+> I'd love to work with people who are passionate about helping others regain control over their health and happiness, and being able to use AI and tech will have a huge impact in achieving that.
 <br>

 If you've made it this far then thank you for sticking with me on my journey.